South Carolina

 Federally Qualified Health Center/Rural Health Center Services

-FQHCs/RHCs are eligible to receive reimbursement for a facility fee for the telehealth services when operating as the referring site.
+FQHCs/RHCs may be eligible to receive reimbursement for a facility fee when operating as the referring site.
 Claims must be submitted with the HCPCS code for telehealth referring site facility fee.
-When serving as the referring site, the FQHC/RHCs cannot bill the encounter code if these are the only services rendered.
+The FQHC/RHC cannot bill an encounter code when serving as the referring / originating site, nor can they bill for both an encounter and referring site on the same date of service.
+Billing for the referring site facility fee is not allowed when other services are performed on the same date of service.

 Miscellaneous